plokhotnyuk/jsoniter-scala/README.md

 No workaround at the moment.

+7. [Internal compiler error](https://github.com/plokhotnyuk/jsoniter-scala/issues/551) can happen during derivation of codecs for type-parametrized ADT definitions that are nested in some classes or functions like [here](https://github.com/plokhotnyuk/jsoniter-scala/commit/db52782e6c426b73efac6c5ecaa4c28c9d128f48)

+A workaround is moving the ADT definition out of enclosing classes, preferably on a top-level.

 ## How to develop

 Feel free to ask questions in [chat](https://gitter.im/plokhotnyuk/jsoniter-scala), open issues, or contribute by